 Save the file by pressing Ctrl + X and entering Y when prompted.

-Create and open the file /etc/nginx/conf.d/zulip.conf
+Create and open the file /etc/nginx/conf.d/zulip.conf for editing.

 $ sudo nano /etc/nginx/conf.d/zulip.conf